TimHuitt/portfolio/client/README.md

 ## Tim Huitt

-I'm a Software Developer with a passion for solving complex problems through creative programming.
-I've spent several years building my development skills, initially through self-teaching and now formal education.
+I'm a Software Developer and I've spent several years building my development skills, initially through self-teaching and now formal education.

 > Along the way, I have acquired extensive leadership experience in various industries, including service, finance, and analytics, where I've excelled at guiding, directing, and training teams and management.